mouday/mo-quarter-picker/README.md

 import Vue from "vue";
 import App from "./App.vue";

+import ElementUI from "element-ui";
+import "element-ui/lib/theme-chalk/index.css";
-import ElementUI from 'element-ui' import 'element-ui/lib/theme-chalk/index.css' import MoQuarterPicker from 'mo-quarter-picker'
+import MoQuarterPicker from "mo-quarter-picker";

-Vue.use(ElementUI)
-Vue.use(MoQuarterPicker)
+Vue.use(ElementUI);
+Vue.use(MoQuarterPicker);

 new Vue({
   el: "#app",